 “He is a legend,” UALR Chancellor Joel E. Anderson said.
 “For many years, John Larson was Little Rock Junior College.
 He was a forward-thinking visionary who understood the benefit of obtaining higher education.”

 “Larson is our George Washington,” said Vice Chancellor for Alumni and Development Bob Denman.
 “I challenge you to look around today and see what his legacy has become.”

 In attendance were Marnette Ragon and Beverly Speck, both 1949 graduates of Little Rock Junior College who were enrolled in courses during Larson’s tenure.

 “For him to dream of having a school like this and to develop it for our area-he wouldn’t believe it if he were here seeing this now,” said Ragon.
 “So many would not have gotten an education if it were not for his vision.”

 “I think he would be so proud,” said Speck.
 “After all, he founded this school.
 This place wouldn’t be here without him.”

-Larson served as president of Little Rock Junior College from 1930 until his death in 1949, shortly before completion of the campus where UALR now stands.
-UALR’s first building at its current location, Larson Hall, is named for him.
+Larson served as president of Little Rock Junior College from 1930 until his death in November 1949, shortly before completion of the campus where UALR now stands.
+UALR’s first building at its current location, Larson Hall, is named for the former president.